BLUEBAYcreater/Visual-Studio-2019--Database-Management-System-Project-c-and-mysql/README.md

 # Visual-Studio-2019--Database-Management-System-Project-c#-and-mysql

-Officially licensed by the Apache Software License.
+Officially licensed by the MIT Software License.
 Copyrights can be done, this project as been done by Yeshwanth and Sudhvina, with the help of our great professor Chethan Sir, JNNCE Collage.

 AnyBody can use the software and modify it.